dprint/dprint/docs/wasm-plugin-development.md

 Low level communication:

-- `host_clear_bytes(length: u32)` - Tell the host to clear its local byte array and reinitialize it with the provided length.
 - `host_read_buffer(pointer: u32, length: u32)` - Tell the host to read from provided Wasm memory address and store it in its local byte array.
-- `host_write_buffer(pointer: u32, offset: u32, length: u32)` - Tell the host to write to the provided Wasm memory address using the provided offset and length of its local byte array.
+- `host_write_buffer(pointer: u32)` - Tell the host to write data to the provided Wasm memory address.

 High level functions: